wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-plan-direct-routing/includes/4-optimize-media-flow.md

 :::image type="content"  source="../media/4-local-media-optimization.png" alt-text="Local Media Optimization":::

-To configure Local Media Optimization, you need to create a **proxy SBC**, with a public IP address, to communicate with Phone Service .
+To configure Local Media Optimization, you need to create a **proxy SBC**, with a public IP address, to communicate with Phone Service.
 It's deployed and configured in the same way as any other SBC for direct routing.
-This proxy SBC is the target for online voice routes .
+This proxy SBC is the target for online voice routes.

 In addition, a **downstream SBC** is required.
 This SBC doesn't have a public IP address and is paired to the Phone Service  by association to the upstream or **proxy SBC**.